 So how do we let go of past love?
 How can we release our heart from feelings and partners we’ve put our heart and soul into?
 What makes it so hard to move on and start over?

-- Some broken relationships create a painful dynamic – through infidelity, money issues or lack of trust – that’s difficult to shake.
+♥ Some broken relationships create a painful dynamic – through infidelity, money issues or lack of trust – that’s difficult to shake.
 Kind of like an emotional hangover.
 You try to figure out what really happened so you can get closure but you can’t.

-- Often a really painful breakup is triggered as much by our childhood expectations as our adult ones.
+♥ Often a really painful breakup is triggered as much by our childhood expectations as our adult ones.
 If you didn’t experience a loving home growing up you’ll search for it as an adult.
 You’ll look for that person who will love you unconditionally and make you feel safe.
 Unfortunately the person you chose wasn’t willing or able to fill that role.

-- We often choose partners who mirror us in some way.
+♥ We often choose partners who mirror us in some way.
 They either complement us or represent some missing need we haven’t been able to fulfill.
 Incomplete attracts incomplete.
 Both partners are looking for completion without realizing they’re seeking it from someone who can’t give it.

-- Convinced we’ve found the ideal partner, we choose to be blind to lack of compatibility or stability.
+♥ Convinced we’ve found the ideal partner, we choose to be blind to lack of compatibility or stability.
 Have you honestly ever found a relationship based on sex to be emotionally satisfying?
-Focusing on superficial compatibility leaves you vulnerable to creating feelings for someone that aren’t returned.
-Ouch.
-You put your heart on a roulette wheel instead of a sure thing.
+Focusing on superficial compatibility leaves you vulnerable.
+Feelings are created for someone that aren’t based on a firm foundation.

-- Sometimes we just don’t want to admit our affair was never going anywhere in the first place.
+♥ Sometimes we just don’t want to admit our affair was never going anywhere in the first place.
 We knew it wasn’t lasting but we pretended to ourselves it was.
 The more energy you expend on this affair, the more you try to convince yourself it’s worth it.

-- Letting go of a past love that seemed dazzlingly perfect is the hardest.
-You convince yourself if they only knew what they were missing, they would come back.
+♥ Letting go of a past love you were convinced was dazzlingly perfect is the hardest.
+You tell yourself if they only knew what they were missing, they would come back.
 You contemplate plastic surgery or losing weight because then you’d be irresistible.
-They may even have hinted these “minor alterations” would make you more lovable.
-You don’t mind waiting as long as it takes, because you know it’ll be worth it.
+They may even have hinted about these “minor alterations”.
+Deep down you know this isn’t true love.
+But you’ve convinced yourself you don’t mind waiting for it to be right because you know it’ll be worth it.

-This is How to Let Go of Past Love
+This is How to Let Go of Past Love and Survive a Breakup

 - The person who left you brought you a lesson.
 When you learn what it is, you can let go.
 If you felt abandoned as a child and your partner left you, the lesson is; don’t make someone else responsible for how you feel.
-You have to take responsibility for that yourself.
+When you take responsibility you’re free.

 - You remember the good in your past lover and forgive them for not being the one you needed.
 They gave you a gift by leaving.